flaming-snowman/ctf-writeups/Square CTF 2022 - Hard Copy/README.md

 # Challenge: Hard Copy
+##Description
-## Description: I printed a hard copy of the flag, but then I lost it.
+I printed a hard copy of the flag, but then I lost it.
 Will you help me recover it?
 * Category: crypto/rev
 * Points: 300
 ## Comments